Xilinx/Vitis-AI-Tutorials/Design_Tutorials/09-mnist_pyt/README.md

 + Training and evaluation of a small custom convolutional neural network using PyTorch 1.4
 + Quantization and evaluation of the floating-point model.
 + Compilation of the quantized model to create the .xmodel files ready for execution on the DPU accelerator IP.
-+ Download and run the application on the ZCU102 and Alveo U50 evaluation boards.
++ Downloading and running the application on the ZCU102 and Alveo U50 evaluation boards.

-This tutorial assumes the user is familiar with Python3, PyTorch and has some knowledge of machine learning principles.
+This tutorial assumes you are familiar with Python3, PyTorch and have some knowledge of machine learning principles.

 ![Flow](files/img/flow.png "Basic flow")